 To help keep away mosquitoes and other bothersome, disease-carrying critters, edge patios, and walkways with plants that act as a natural mosquito repellent.
 Not only are these plants beautiful, they will add visual interest and scent the air with delightful fragrances.

 There are also a variety of oils that can keep those annoying pests at bay.
-Read on to learn more about natural mosquito repellents for your home and garden.
+Read on to learn more about natural mosquito repellents for your home and garden and effective ways to avoid bug bites, too.

 Prevent Mosquitoes From Breeding